subhankarc/rdpg-boshrelease/jobs/haproxy/README.md

 # haproxy BOSH Service Job

+The haproxy BOSH Job is intended to get a basic configuration of `haproxy` running on the host.

 This job is for running HAProxy with a minimal configuration with the intent that another sytem will reconfigure it (eg. consul-template)